thunderquack/bundestag_gesetze/l/lkwueberlstvausnv/index.md

 *    *   A 81

-    *   von AD Würzburg-West bis AS 29 Rottenburg
+    *   von AD Würzburg-West bis AS Gottmadingen

 *    *   A 92